ntemposd/website/content/en/about/index.md

 I enjoy crafting low-fidelity designs using Balsamiq.
 I then present to the team so that I get an initial effort estimate, coming back for fixes and pushing them straight to an artist.
 I am sure they know how to create better experiences than I do.

 #### :toolbox:Presentations
 Crafting a presentation follows my Writing routine with some constraints.
 Twenty words per slide are more than enough.
 Showing something that moves, but not just animations is a key to engaging an audience.
-At last, try while presenting based on the audience's reactions… That’s what I am trying to master.

 #### :toolbox:Leadership
 Here I stand with the flat leader definition.
 I try to advise rather than command, commands are for the computers I work with humans.
 I am simply trying to compile clear goals, receive commitment, and let people work with minimal pings.
 I am available to help and use retrospectives for making our team better.